-This article describes the steps to take to generate your own keys and certificates for your system.
+This tutorial outlines how to generate your own keys and certificates for your system.

-Since the 1.3 branch, mbed TLS also includes the core and applications for generating keys and certificates without relying on other libraries and applications, offering users a command-line alternative to OpenSSL for generating their keys and (self-signed) certificates.
+Mbed TLS includes the core and applications for generating keys and certificates without relying on other libraries and applications, giving you a command-line alternative to OpenSSL for generating their keys and (self-signed) certificates.

-This article assumes you have compiled (and optionally installed) the mbed TLS library on your system.
+This article assumes you have compiled and installed the Mbed TLS library on your system.

 Generating a RSA key file

-For generating key files, mbed TLS includes the gen_key application (located in programs/pkey).
+For generating key files, Mbed TLS includes the

 This key generation application accepts the following arguments: